sitphp/doubles/doc/about.md

 # About

 ## License
-Doublit is licensed under the [MIT license](https://opensource.org/licenses/MIT).
+ The sitphp/doubles library is licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Contributing
-If you find any mistakes in the software or in the documentation, you can contribute to improving doublit on github : [https://github.com/gealex/doublit/issues](https://github.com/gealex/doublit/issues)
+If you find any mistakes in the software or in the documentation, you can contribute to improving it on github : [https://github.com/sitphp/doubles/issues](https://github.com/sitphp/doubles/issues)

 ## Author
 Alexandre Geiswiller - [alexandre.geiswiller@gmail.com](mailto:alexandre.geiswiller@gmail.com).